galezra/audio-splice/README.md

 SoundSlice
 ===================================

-  This software (once written) will take in an audio file (see supported formats below) and splice it apart every time there is a switch in speaker. (unvague this)
+SoundSlice is a library meant to read in an audio file in any of several supported formats which are listed below, and identify different speakers.
+This library has the capacity to flag speaker switches and split the audio file into two different speakers (one containing all the parts of each speaker).

 This software is released under the Apache License, Version 2.0.

 Supported Audio Formats